hd-UQ/cd_dynamax/Goals.md

         - i.e, ODE mode
         - i.e., What happens if Q=0
     - fit_SGD function with validation option, given train-validation data (preliminary existing in add_validation branch)
-    - Add new cdnlgssm functionalities to its `__init__`
-	- Be consistent when calling filters: always use `model.filter`, don't call inference files directly from a script
 	- build a lax_scan_debug function that behaves like lax.scan but actually just implements a for loop for easy debugging
 	- Matt needs to un-install dynamax so that he can change dynamax code and have it work
 	- add predicted_means/covs to lgssm_filter (in dynamax code)